Orlová: Sights

-The most important landmark in Orlová is the neo-Gothic Church of the Nativity of the Virgin Mary, built in 1903–1906.
+The most important landmark in Orlová is the Church of the Nativity of the Virgin Mary, built in the neo-Gothic style in 1903–1906.
 Its neo-Gothic appearance is the cleanest in the Czech Republic.
 This church replaced an older church from 1466, which was built on a pilgrimage site documented in the 13th century.
 It has a presbytery from the previous church.
 The church complex includes a valuable set of statues with a staircase, and is surrounded by the adjacent castle park.
 The building is undermined and has been threatened with extinction several times in its history.

 The castle park is located on the site of a castle from 1765, which was damaged by coal mining and subsequently demolished in 1974.
 The park was established in the first half of the 19th century.

 Another notable landmark is the town hall from 1928.
 It is a three-storey house with a Neoclassical façade, protected as a cultural monument.

 The Lutheran church is a Neoclassical building.
 It was consecrated in 1862.